specialman39824/animation-wrapper/README.md

 # <img src="https://github.com/pizzaboxer/bloxstrap/raw/main/Images/Bloxstrap.png" width="48"/> Animation Wrapper

 A script that loads and plays any available animation in any Roblox game without needing to upload it.
-Similar to CFrame Animations (CFrame:Lerp).
+The script required KeyframeSequence to load/play animations.

 # Key Features